MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 <details><summary>API message extension</summary>

-Message extension built from an API are a powerful tool that allows you to extend the functionality of your Teams app by integrating with external APIs.
+Message extensions built from an API are a powerful tool that allows you to extend the functionality of your Teams app by integrating with external APIs.
 This can greatly enhance the capabilities of your app and provide a richer user experience.
 To implement message extension from an API, you need to follow these guidelines:

 * `Commands.id` in app manifest must match the corresponding `operationId` in the OpenAPI specification.
 * If there's a required parameter without a default value, the parameter name of the command defined in the Teams app manifest must match this parameter name.
 * If there's no required parameter without a default value, the parameter name in the Teams app manifest must match the name of an optional parameter defined for that operation.
 * A command can't have more than one parameter.
-* A response rendering template must be defined per command which is used to convert responses from an API.
+* A response rendering template must be defined per command, which is used to convert responses from an API.
 The command portion of the manifest must point to this template file under`composeExtension.command.apiResponseRenderingTemplateFile` within the app manifest.
 Each command points to a different response rendering template file.
 * Add a `jsonPath`

 </details>